Elias Smith (Mormon): Utah

 Smith left Nauvoo with his family in May 1846, intending to go with the body of the church to the Salt Lake Valley that year.
 However, he was unable to do so and moved to Iowaville, Iowa, where his mother died in October 1846 and his father in July 1848.
 In 1851, he emigrated to Utah Territory and soon after was elected by the territorial legislature to be probate judge of Salt Lake County.
 He continued in this office until 1882.
 In 1852, Smith was appointed as the chairman of the Code Commission, with Albert Carrington and William Snow as members of the commission.
 Their duty was to present to the legislature those laws best adapted to the conditions and character of the people.

 In addition to his judicial duties, Smith was business manager of the Deseret News under Willard Richards, and was postmaster of Salt Lake City from July 1854 to 1858.
 In 1856, he became editor of the Deseret News; he held this position until September 1862, when he was succeeded by Albert Carrington.
 Afterwards, Smith confined himself almost exclusively to his judicial duties.
 In 1862, he was a member of the Utah Constitutional Convention, and one of the committee members who drafted a constitution for the proposed state.

 Personal life

 Smith was a bachelor until the age of forty-one.
 He married Lucy Brown at Nauvoo on August 6, 1845.
 She was born in England on January 4, 1820, joined the Latter Day Saints church in 1842, and arrived in Nauvoo in 1843.
 They were the parents of Elias A. Smith, who succeeded his father as judge in Salt Lake County.
 Smith had one plural wife, Amy Jane King, and was the father of sixteen children.

+Amy Jane King was born October 3, 1839, in Mantua, Portage County, Ohio.
+Her parents were Thomas Jefferson King and Rebecca Englesby Olin.
+They had a very comfortable log home and large farm with a grove of maple trees.

+Smith first met Amy Jane King as his 46-year-old teacher in Iowaville, 50 miles west of Nauvoo.
+During the winter of 1850-51, Amy and her brothers attended the local school.
+She was 11 years old.
+After seven years, the Kings emigrated to Utah and were welcomed by Elias and his family on August 9, 1854.
+The next summer, she worked in his home.
+On April 15, 1851, Elias married Amy and she moved into his home.
+She had her first baby the next year.
+She was a believing member of the faith until she died on November 8, 1913.

 Smith died at his home in Salt Lake City.